Cyber Security

 Ransomware

-Around 4,000 Ransomware attacks occurred every day in 2018, and there are predictions that in 2019 there will be Ransomware attacks on organisations of all sizes approximately every 14 seconds by the end of the year.
-Building secure defences against ransomware is crucial.
-As Ransomware infects organisation’s database systems with encrypted data and the threat to delete or corrupt company data unless a ransom is paid, this has the potential to cause the permanent loss of company data.
+It infects organisation’s database systems with encrypted data and the threat to delete or corrupt company data unless a ransom is paid.
+This has the potential to cause the permanent loss of company data.

-Having a Disaster Recovery and Backup solution in this instance is also imperative, whether this is on-site, Cloud or Hybrid.
-All of these backup options have high availability.
-A Disaster Recovery and Backup solution ensures business continuity and enables data, networking equipment, hardware, connectivity and more to be restored in such unexpected situations.
-Business downtime of this sort can cost more than revenue loss whether this is in the form of operations or legal liability.
+Having a disaster recovery and backup solution in this instance is also imperative..
+This ensures business continuity and enables data, networking equipment, hardware, connectivity and more to be restored in such unexpected situations.

 Single factor passwords

 Simple passwords and repeated use of passwords are the key tool for cyber criminals, from novice hackers right the way up to nation-state players.
-Simple passwords still remain the go-to security protection for the majority of organisations, despite the low cost and ease of deployment of multi-factor authentication solutions.
-Password theft and password breaches such as Brute Force Attacks will persist as a daily occurrence in 2019.
+Simple passwords remain the go-to security protection for the majority of organisations, despite the low cost and ease of deployment of multi-factor authentication solutions.
+Password theft and password breaches such as brute force attacks will persist as a daily occurrence in 2024.

 Two-factor authentication provides an extra layer of security that is designed to ensure that you’re the only person who can access your account, even if someone knows your password.
 Two-factor authentication makes it significantly harder for a hacker to access devices and online accounts because knowing the victim’s password alone isn’t enough to gain access to their profile.